 El Brujo archaeological complex, Peru

-I am a researcher in the broad field of Molecular Anthropology, a discipline with a few decades of history which brings together physical anthropology and genetics.
+I am a researcher in the broad field of Molecular Anthropology, a discipline with a few decades of history which brings together biological anthropology and genetics.
 I started in 2002 studying biology and natural sciences at the University of Bologna, where I became interested in all the branches of physical anthropology and human evolution, and also in language evolution.
 I eventually specialized in genetics and worked in the laboratory of Prof. Donata Luiselli and Prof. Davide Pettener, where I did my master thesis on the genetic history of the populations who live at the shore of Lake Titicaca, Peru.

 Near Lake Titicaca.
 2007